Gabattal/Scripts-LeagueOfLegends/README.md

 # scripts
-When I have a script idea, whether it is stupid or brilliant, I develop it and push it there :D you can see a detailed description of each script in the corresponding folder
+When I have a script idea, whether it is stupid or brilliant, I develop it and push it there :D <br>
+you can see a detailed description of each script in the corresponding folder

 # About contribution